 The nurse-patient relationship is structured to provide a model for adaptive interpersonal relationships that can be generalized to others.
-Changing the patient's perceptions about the self would be appropriate for cognitive therapy.
+Changing the patient's perceptions about hisor herself would be appropriate for cognitive therapy.
 Reinforcing specific behaviors would be used in behavioral therapy.
-Using medications would be the focus of biological therapy.
+Using medications is the focus of biological therapy.